-The Multibillion-Dollar U.S. Spy Agency You Haven’t Heard Of
+The Multibillion-Dollar U.S. Spy Agency You Haven’t Heard of

 Although the report stated that all missions were conducted within full compliance of the law, it pointedly noted that as of 2015 there were no standardized federal statutes that “specifically address the employment of the capability provided by a DoD UAS (unmanned aircraft system) if requested by domestic civil authorities.”
 Instead, there is a Pentagon policy governing reconnaissance drones that requires the secretary of defense to approve all such domestic operations.
 Under these regulations, drones “may not conduct surveillance on U.S. persons” unless permitted by law and approved by the secretary.
 The policy also bans armed drones over the United States for anything other than military training and weapons testing.

 In 2016, unbeknownst to many city officials, police in Baltimore began conducting persistent aerial surveillance using a system developed for military use in Iraq.
 Few civilians have any idea how advanced these military eye-in-the-sky drones have become.
 Among them is ARGUS-IS, the world’s highest-resolution camera with 1.8 billion pixels.
-Invisible from the ground at nearly four miles in the air, it uses a technology known as “persistent stare”— the equivalent of 100 Predator drones peering down at a medium-size city at once—to track everything that moves.
+Invisible from the ground at nearly four miles in the air, it uses a technology known as “persistent stare” — the equivalent of 100 Predator drones peering down at a medium-size city at once — to track everything that moves.

 With the capability to watch an area of 10 or even 15 square miles at a time, it would take just two drones hovering over Manhattan to continuously observe and follow all outdoor human activity, night and day.
 It can zoom in on an object as small as a stick of butter on a plate and store up to 1 million terabytes of data a day.
 That capacity would allow analysts to look back in time over days, weeks, or months.
 Technology is in the works to enable drones to remain aloft for years at a time.